GlassAlpha/glassalpha/README.md

 # Exit code 1 if degradation exceeds 5 percentage points
 ```

 **Byte-identical reproducibility.** Same audit config → byte-identical HTML reports every time (on same platform+Python).
-PDFs are suitable for human review but may have minor layout variations due to rendering engine limitations.
+HTML is the primary format for speed and determinism.
+PDF export available as optional feature for print-ready documents.
 SHA256 hashes in manifests for verification.

 **Statistical rigor.** Not just point estimates—95% confidence intervals on fairness and calibration metrics with bootstrap resampling.